ka411/Hackathon-ML-Model-for-Song-Prediction/README.md

-🎵 Hackathon: ML Model for Song Prediction
+🎶 Hackathon Project: ML Model for Song Preference Prediction What kind of music do people love — and why?
-Have you ever felt like your music taste is a reflection of your soul?
-In this project, we set out to decode that feeling — using machine learning.
+Music taste often feels deeply personal, like a mirror of the soul.
+This project explores how machine learning can capture that essence by predicting individual music preferences based on user behavior and song features.

-🧠 Project Overview
+📍 Project Summary
-This machine learning project was built as part of a hackathon challenge to predict what kind of music people like based on various input features.
-The goal was to understand listening behavior and recommend songs or genres that resonate personally with users.

-🚀 What We Built
+This project was developed during a hackathon with the goal of building a machine learning model that predicts a person’s music taste.
+By analyzing user data and audio features, we aimed to classify preferred genres and recommend songs that match individual listening styles.

+🔍 Key Features
+Data Cleaning & Preprocessing
-Data Preprocessing: Cleaned and normalized a dataset containing user preferences, song metadata (genre, mood, tempo, etc.), and historical behavior.
+Structured raw user data and song metadata including mood, genre, tempo, and artist popularity.

-Modeling: Tested various ML algorithms, including:
+Exploratory Data Analysis
+Uncovered patterns in user preferences, listening frequency, and genre clusters using visual tools like Seaborn and Matplotlib.

+Model Development
+Trained and evaluated multiple models:

 Logistic Regression

-Random Forest
+Random Forest Classifier

 XGBoost

-KNN for similarity-based recommendation
+K-Nearest Neighbors (KNN) for similarity-based recommendation

-Evaluation:

-Achieved promising accuracy scores on classification models.

-Used F1-score and precision-recall for imbalanced preference data.

-Song Recommendation:

-Final model outputs the most likely preferred genre/song per user.

-Includes an option to generate a mini playlist.
+Recommendation Engine
+The final pipeline suggests genres or songs a user is most likely to enjoy based on learned patterns.

-🧰 Tech Stack
+🧠 Tech Stack
-Python
+Languages: Python

-Pandas & NumPy

-Scikit-learn

-Matplotlib & Seaborn (for EDA)
+Libraries: pandas, numpy, scikit-learn, xgboost, seaborn, matplotlib

-Jupyter Notebook
+Tools: Jupyter Notebook

+📈 Results
+Achieved strong performance metrics (accuracy, F1-score) in multi-class classification tasks.

+Demonstrated how audio and user features can be effectively mapped to preferences.

-📌 Future Improvements
+🔄 Future Scope
-Integrate Spotify API for real-time song metadata and playlist generation.
+Spotify API Integration: Dynamically recommend tracks and create real-time playlists.

-Apply NLP to analyze song lyrics and mood mapping.

-Enhance personalization using deep learning (e.g., RNNs or Transformers).
+Lyrics & Sentiment Analysis: Use NLP to align user mood with lyrical themes.

+Deep Learning Models: Explore RNNs or Transformer-based models for better context understanding.

-🤝 Team & Credits
+👥 Team & Collaboration
-Built during a 48-hour hackathon with a focus on collaboration, creativity, and pushing the limits of AI in music personalization.

-💬 Inspiration
+This project was developed as a collaborative effort during a 48-hour hackathon, combining data science, music intelligence, and user behavior insights into one seamless experience.

+💭 Final Thought
-“Music taste always felt so personal — like if someone judged your playlist, they were really judging your soul.”
+“If someone judges your playlist, it often feels like they’re judging your soul.”

-We turned that sentiment into a data-driven experiment.
+We wanted to build a model that understands that — not judges it.